-No matter what form your anxiety takes, treatments are similar.
-Behavioral interventions target the symptoms and insight therapy helps you understand where the anxiety came from and, most importantly, how to avoid the return of fear.
+No matter what form your anxiety takes, treatments include several elements.
+Behavior therapy -specific behavioral protocols- target the symptoms; insight therapy helps you understand where the anxiety came from; and relapse prevention techniques teach you how to avoid the return of fear.
 In some cases, EMDR is the treatment of choice.
 Therapy for anxiety can be very brief if the fears are very specific, or last longer if the problem is more pervasive.

 235 9th Street

 90 West Main Street